malakdahroug/Mech_Teaching_Mate/README.md

         - sequence generation history
         - others that will be identified during the development
     - Improve the general looks of the application to make it more user-friendly

-*Double sequence validation using regular expression<sup>1</sup> - sequence is validated both in backend and frontend to improve user experience.
-It will not create a backend request if the sequence is invalid.
-It is additionally validated in the backend to ensure code can be generated (in case someone uses unsupported client application or maliciously modifies the code).*
 ### Communication stack
 - **Stage 1 - Communication stacks for the SERVER - PLC communication**
     - Investigate existing PLC communication protocols